EACH25 - ASPIRE's International Social Prescribing Conference

 Dr. Vinathe Sharma-Brymer is a social work academic at UniSC.
 Vinathe's interdisciplinary practice and research focuses on the benefits of nature-based solutions for wellbeing across the lifespan and population groups.

-Dr Roslyn Prichard is a Registered Nurse and Lecturer at the University of the Sunshine Coast, with a background in clinical nursing, health economics, and nursing education in both Australia and the UK.
+Dr Ros Prichard is a Registered Nurse and Lecturer at the University of the Sunshine Coast, with a background in heart failure, health economics, and community-based wellbeing initiatives.

 Prof Donna Hancox